Frida (album): Aftermath

-Reception and re-release
+Release and reception

-Upon its original release, Frida, as an album, did not chart, but the album received unanimously generous praise from the critics, who noted the precision and versatility of Lyngstad, as a vocalist.
-For example, Sweden's biggest morning paper Dagens Nyheter (Daily News) wrote: "Professional, sure and certain LP-debut... low key but self-sure personality with sprinkles of both temperament, humor and tenderness.
+Frida was released in March 1971 by EMI Columbia.
+The album did not chart, but received welcoming praise from the critics, who noted the precision and versatility of Lyngstad as a singer.
+Dagens Nyheter described Frida as a "professional, sure and certain LP-debut ... low key but self-sure personality with sprinkles of both temperament, humor and tenderness.
 And she sings in this way that you understand she's got something between her ears - she sings with others words in a very intelligent way".
-The album was also re-released the following year as she had her first No. 1 non-album single, "Min Egen Stad", in the Swedish weekly record chart, Svensktoppen on 24 October 1971, consequently adding this song as the opening track of side two of Frida.
+After Lyngstad had her first No. 1 non-album single, "Min egen stad", in the Swedish weekly record chart, Svensktoppen on 24 October 1971, Frida was reissued the following year, with the song as the opening track of side two of the album.

-The Svensktoppen version of Frida, was given a second release in 1974 as a compilation under the name EMI:s Stjärnserie Vol. 7 (EMI's Star Series).
+The Svensktoppen version of Frida was given a second release in 1974 as a compilation under the name EMI:s Stjärnserie Vol. 7 (EMI's Star Series).
 Frida was out of print until EMI released a compilation album, Frida 1967–1972 in 1997, which includes all tracks from this album.
-As the reissue were met with positive receptions again, Critic Bruce Eder of AllMusic has described Lyngstad's vocals as "a distinctly expressive and pure instrument" with "Andersson's lean yet creative accompaniments", while noting that "one can begin to hear the attributes that would emerge on the early ABBA recordings."
-Frida was reissued as a limited edition 180-gram vinyl, pressed between 1500 and 3000 copies on 22 April 2017, under the label, Parlophone, who currently holds the rights to Lyngstad's recordings with EMI, coinciding the tenth anniversary of Record Store Day.
+As the reissue was met with positive receptions again, Bruce Eder, writing for AllMusic, described Lyngstad's vocals as "a distinctly expressive and pure instrument" with "Andersson's lean yet creative accompaniments", while noting that "one can begin to hear the attributes that would emerge on the early ABBA recordings".

+Frida was reissued as a limited edition 180-gram vinyl, pressed between 1500 and 3000 copies on 22 April 2017, under the label Parlophone, who currently holds the rights to Lyngstad's recordings with EMI, coinciding the tenth anniversary of Record Store Day.
 Frida reached No. 28 on Sverigetopplistan's album charts, a few days after the reissue of this album.